"The time has come. Execute Order 66."

 - In the ancient period, the successful siege of a resisting city usually meant the extermination of the adult males and the enslavement of the women and children.
 (Bear in mind, this only happened if the city resisted and fought to the end.
 If the city surrendered, it would be subjected to far lighter treatment, proportionate to the length of the siege; a city that had surrendered as soon as the enemy showed up would usually be spared everything but the tiniest bit of looting, while a city that put up a fight for a while before giving up might expect to see a day or two of rape and pillage.)

-- Many of the early wars between European settlers and the native North Americans came down to this; it wasn't uncommon for small settlements to be completely exterminated.
+- Many of the early wars between European settlers and the native North and South Americans came down to this; it wasn't uncommon for small settlements on both sides to be completely exterminated.
 King Philip's War is probably the best known of these, and probably the worst in terms of percentage of the population killed.
+And then of course there's the casual and systematic use of biological warfare, i.e. smallpox infected blankets.

 - Subverted in terms of historiography: many scribes very deliberately exaggerated how much damage a war caused, often using such high numbers in their accounts that the opposing force would be practically exterminated, which would be at odds with the later wars that occurred.